DLR-RM/BlenderProc/README.md

 ## Examples

+We provide a lot of [examples](examples) which explain all features in detail and should help you understand how the config files work.
+Exploring our examples is the best way to learn about what you can do with BlenderProc.

 * [Basic scene](examples/basic/): Basic example
 * [Simple SUNCG scene](examples/suncg_basic/): Loads a SUNCG scene and camera positions from file before rendering color, normal, segmentation and a distance images.
 * [SUNCG scene with camera sampling](examples/suncg_with_cam_sampling/): Loads a SUNCG scene and automatically samples camera poses in every room before rendering color, normal, segmentation and a distance images.